Women's fertility and chemotherapy

 It is not as easy for women to preserve their fertility as it is for men but there are ways of doing it, such as

 These techniques are done before the chemotherapy starts.
 To freeze embryos and eggs you have drugs to stimulate your ovaries so the doctor can collect eggs.
 There are 2 possible problems with this.
 Firstly, it is not possible to have this type of treatment with some types of cancer.
 If you have a hormone dependent breast cancer for example, your specialist will need to discuss what fertility drugs you can have .

 Secondly, it can take a few weeks to stimulate your ovaries and collect the eggs.
 Your specialist may not want you to wait to start your chemotherapy for that long.
 The actual time depends on where you are in your menstrual cycle when the process starts.
 Depending on when you had your last period, it may take as little as 2 weeks, so it is definitely worth asking if this is possible for you.

 Some research is looking into removing ovarian tissue and freezing it before chemotherapy starts.
 The idea is that after treatment, the ovarian tissue can be put back.
 If the ovarian tissue then starts working normally, eggs may be produced and so fertility is preserved.
-There have been reports of at least 4 women giving birth after having this treatment.
+Less than 20 babies have been born worldwide after having this treatment.
 It is still too early to tell if this will work well enough to be made more widely available.
 But, so far, the results look promising.
 At the moment there are only a few centres in the UK offering this service.
 Talk to your doctor if you want to know more about this.